Leo Season: Leading with an Open Heart

 The clear, sunlit skies also offer a metaphor for illumination and clarity, urging us to seek a deeper understanding of our true selves and to lead with authenticity and confidence.

-Around us, birds become more vocal, their songs a joyful expression that reflects the lively spirit defining this time of year.
-Similarly, deer, squirrels, and insects, are more active, foraging and interacting.
 This burst of energy among the animal kingdom serves as a reminder to embrace our own creativity and joy.
 Just like our animal family, we too are encouraged to channel our own enthusiasm into our own creative pursuits and joyful activities.

 Herbs and Foods for Leo Season